|Policy Number: 6.11||Effective Date: 7/20/2012|

-- For audits related to sponsored project accounts, if an auditor contacts you directly, refer them to SPS.
+- For audits related to sponsored project accounts, if an auditor contacts you directly, refer them to SPCS.

-- Work with the Audit Coordinator and/or SPS for sponsored project related audits, on requests for specific information or to arrange interviews with employees.
+- Work with the Audit Coordinator and/or SPCS for sponsored project related audits, on requests for specific information or to arrange interviews with employees.

-- Forward all draft and final audit reports and responses to the Audit Coordinator or SPS for review.
+- Forward all draft and final audit reports and responses to the Audit Coordinator or SPCS for review.